vatesfr/xen-orchestra/load_balancing.md

 # Load balancing

 Load balancing is feature coming for the end of 2015.
-The goal here is to distribute the VMs load in the best way possible on your servers.
+The goal here is to **distribute the VMs load** in the best way possible on your servers.

-Because Xen Orchestra is connected to multiple pools and XenServer support live storage motion, we can imagine load balancing on a **whole XenServer infrastructure** (even between remote Data Centers).
+Because Xen Orchestra is connected to [multiple pools](xo-server.md) and XenServer supports [live storage motion](https://www.citrix.com/content/dam/citrix/en_us/documents/products-solutions/storage-xenmotion-live-storage-migration-with-citrix-xenserver.pdf?accessmode=direct), we can imagine load balancing on a **whole XenServer infrastructure** (even between remote Data Centers).

 ## Challenges

 We are already capable to gather the metrics from all the hosts and VMs.
+But we need now to:

+* analyze the global load
+* detect bottlenecks
+* act accordingly